awsdocs/aws-elemental-mediatailor-user-guide/doc_source/security-iam-service-with-iam.md

 ### Service\-linked roles<a name="security-iam-service-with-iam-roles-service-linked"></a>

 [Service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) allow AWS services to access resources in other services to complete an action on your behalf\.
 Service\-linked roles appear in your IAM account and are owned by the service\.
 An IAM administrator can view but not edit the permissions for service\-linked roles\.

-AWS Elemental MediaTailor doesn't support service\-linked roles\.
+For information about using service\-linked roles with MediaTailor, see [Using service\-linked roles for MediaTailor](using-service-linked-roles.md)\.

 ### Service roles<a name="security-iam-service-with-iam-roles-service"></a>